security

 - Take the time to read up on fraud and scams through the info we provide you or through useful platforms like Take Five

-- If you're not sure about a payment, don't go through with it – instead, contact us straight away through the app
+- If you're not sure about a payment, don't go through with it – instead, contact us straight away through the app or by dialling 159

 - Never share your passcodes, card details or any sensitive account info.
 Remember, we'll never ask you to disclose any of these